 Yet maintaining full employment will require a huge overhaul of the economy and labor market that rivals or exceeds the nation’s massive shifts from agriculture- and manufacturing-dominated societies over the past 165 years, the report says.

 Nigerian schools must be supported to help drive Nigeria to avoid this massive labour dislocation.
 Mr Atiku, as he returns to PDP, could help push for reforms in the educational sector through his PDP compatriots.
 This reform is not just about more funding, but a fundamental structural change that will make education more relevant to the needs of the markets, even as Nigerian schools are pushed to look for alternative means of funding.
 I have put forward how new changes in our tax system could open private funding into our public schools.
 PDP has not provided bold new ideas in the last two years.
 Possibly, Atiku with his ambition could get his new party to begin to offer ideas.
 APC will then be forced to respond.
-That is what will make Nigerian democracy better, and eliminate the cyclical strikes we see in our university system.
+That is what will make Nigerian democracy better, and eliminate the cyclical strikes we see in our university system.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).